 A6.
 Implementation of Appendix A

-The expectations of this Appendix A will be implemented through conditions on Environmental Compliance Approval (ECA) issued for units where the Ministry received the application for ECA on or after November 30, 1994 and before [date to align with filing of amendments to Ontario Regulation 1/17 (Registrations Under Part II.2 of the Act - Activities Requiring Assessment of
+The expectations of this Appendix A will be implemented through conditions on Environmental Compliance Approval (ECA) issued for units where the Ministry received the application for ECA on or after November 30, 1994 and before July 1, 2021.